 Modular refers to a software engineering approach geared toward developing software applications in terms of modules or components.

 modules that are separately designed and developed.
-These modules are often integrated with other relevant applications, which promotes
+These modules can be integrated with other relevant applications, which promotes reusability benefits.

 Current scope is a standard calculation tool covering different aspects of design in compliance with relevant offshore

 codes and standards.
-A modularization technique is used to divide the software system into multiple discrete and independent modules based on offshore
+The modularization technique is used to divide the software system into multiple discrete and independent modules based on offshore

 codes and standards, which are capable of carrying out task(s) independently.
 These modules work as basic constructs for the entire software, but at